 Carbon fiber is perfect for building bikes because it has such a high strength-to-weight ratio—and that’s why it doesn’t make sense to focus on styling, which just adds weight and reduces ride quality.
 It’s akin to putting fins on a car.
 They may look cool, but they don’t make the car faster.

 Instead, our guiding principle is efficiency.
 We use carbon fiber strategically to achieve a certain level of performance.
-To create a bike specifically for you that does exactly what it’s intended to do—whether that’s road racing, daily training rides, cyclocross or all-day epics.
+To create a bike specifically for you that does exactly what it’s intended to do—whether that’s road racing, daily training rides, cyclocross or all-day gravel adventures.

 Targeted performance meets tailor-made fit.
 That’s what defines a Parlee bike.